-Grasp and release activities after stroke can help develop fine motor skills, which are often the slowest function to return after stroke.
+A stroke can affect many functions, including the ability to grasp and release objects with the hand.
+Practicing grasp and release activities after stroke can help develop fine motor skills, which are often among the last functions to return after stroke.

 The Best Grasp and Release Activities for Stroke Recovery

-Lay out an assortment of items in different sizes and textures.
-Then, try to pick them up with a pair of tongs and arrange them in a row from smallest to biggest.
-The spring in the tongs provides some resistance as you try to clench your hand, and the activity helps develop hand-eye coordination
+Lay out an assortment of items of different sizes and textures.
+Then, try to pick up each item with a pair of tongs and arrange them in a row from smallest to biggest.
+The spring in the tongs provides some resistance, strengthening muscles of the fingers and hand.
+Additionally, this activity helps develop hand-eye coordination.

 6. Alphabet Magnets

-Get a set of alphabet magnets and practice spelling out words and creating sentences on your refrigerator.
-The attraction between the magnet and the refrigerator surface forces you to grip onto the magnet to pull it off.
-This activity will also develop hand-eye coordination by making you practice accurate spacing and placement.
+Get a set of alphabet magnets and practice spelling out words and creating sentences on the refrigerator.
+The attraction between the magnet and the refrigerator surface forces survivors to grip it more strongly when pulling it off.
+This activity can also help develop hand-eye coordination through practicing accurate spacing and placement of the letters.

-How Grasp and Release Activities for Stroke Recovery Work
+Understanding Grasp and Release Activities for Stroke Recovery